Nowadays, you can see vitamin c everywhere, especially in the drug store. The article here is to better understand this product.

 Market demand will increase

 In addition, growing demand for potassium, calcium and sodium salts of ascorbic acid as an antioxidant food additive is expected to drive the market over the next six years.
-Uncertain raw material supply and resulting price fluctuations are anticipated to hamper the market growth (in 2017 market).
-Now the market price seems go down to a normal level.
+Uncertain raw material supply and resulting price fluctuations are anticipated to hamper the market growth (in the 2017 market).
+Now the market price seems to go down to a normal level.